pzxie/video-speed-extension/README.md

 - `yarn run build` builds the extension for all the browsers to `extension/BROWSER` directory respectively.

-Note: By default the `manifest.json` is set with version `0.0.0`.
-The webpack loader will update the version in the build with that of the `package.json` version.
+Note: The webpack loader will update the version in the build with that of the `package.json` version.
 In order to release a new version, update version in `package.json` and run script.

 ### Generating browser specific manifest.json